kinecosystem/kin-python/README.md

     # respond using provided status_code and request_body
 ```

-`WebhookHandler.handle_events` takes in the following mandatory parameters:
-- `f`: A function that accepts a list of Events.
-Any return value will be ignored.
-- `signature`: The base64-encoded signature included as the `X-Agora-HMAC-SHA256` header in the HTTP request (see the [Agora Webhook Reference](https://docs.kin.org/agora/webhook) for more details).
-- `req_body`: The string request body.

 #### Sign Transaction Webhook
 The sign transaction webhook is used to sign Kin 3 transactions with a whitelisted Kin 3 account to remove fees.
 On Kin 4, the webhook can be used to simply approve or reject transactions submitted by mobile clients.